The GLA:D Program: Exercise Therapy for Hip and Knee Osteoarthritis

 What happens in a session?

 The GLA:D® exercises are a set of 10 exercises, plus warm-up and cool-down, aimed at improving the strength and function around your hips and knees.
 Sessions are run in small groups of around four to six people.
 In each session, the same exercises are done by each person at the level appropriate for them.
-The physiotherapists who run GLA:D® programs have been trained to customise the program to suit the individual: YOU.
+The physiotherapists and exercise physiologists who run GLA:D® programs have been trained to customise the program to suit the individual: YOU.

 Will it hurt?